iovis/peerflixrb/README.md

 ## Usage

-Pass a string with what you want to watch and it will search KAT with your query and present you with the first 5 results for you to choose.
-The file selected will then be sent to **peerflix**.
+Pass a string with what you want to watch and it will search Zooqle with your query and present you with the first 5 results for you to choose.
+The file selected will then be sent to **webtorrent**.
 For **TV Shows** use the format S01E01.

     $ peerflixrb Suits s05e12
     $ peerflixrb The Godfather II

 If you prefer to autoplay the first matched result, use the ```-y``` flag:

-    $ peerflixrb -y Archer s07e02 1080p
+    $ peerflixrb -y Archer s07e02

 You can play the video with subtitles with the ```-s``` option (Default: English).
-It will try and find the best match in [YifySubtitles](http://www.yifysubtitles.com/) if it's a movie and if [Addic7ed](http://www.addic7ed.com/) if it's a TV Show.
+It will try and find the best match in [YifySubtitles](http://www.yifysubtitles.com/) if it's a movie, and in [Addic7ed](http://www.addic7ed.com/) if it's a TV Show.

     $ peerflixrb -s Birdman
     $ peerflixrb -s The Wire s04e05